aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php-programmers-guide/quick-start-in-php/load-and-save-to-stream-in-php/_index.md

 ﻿---
-title: Load And Save To Stream in PHP – Aspose.Words for Java
+title: Load And Save To Stream in PHP
+second_title: Aspose.Words for Java
 articleTitle: Load And Save To Stream in PHP
 linktitle: Load And Save To Stream in PHP
 description: "Load And Save Document To Stream using PHP."